 There is a generic version of the Adrenaclick auto-injector currently on the market, but it is so far not widely prescribed and many states don’t allow it to be substituted in pharmacy formularies.
 The rights for the Auvi-Q, which had gained a sizeable share of the auto-injector market, now reside with its inventors at Kaléo Pharmaceuticals.
 Company officials indicate they are planning for its return.
 The smaller device was voluntarily recalled in the fall of 2015, so it remains approved.
 Regarding the timing of re-entry, a Kaléo spokesperson would only say: “We are monitoring the conversation and situation very closely.”

 The not-for-profit FARE (Food Allergy Research & Education) says competition is definitely something the allergy community wants, and that the organization has been encouraging.
 “The Auvi-Q could be the soonest one because it won’t require FDA regulatory activities,” says Dr. James Baker, FARE’s CEO.
 “I think both Teva and Adamis are coming back in.”

 He says another possibility is the entrance of the Emerade auto-injector, which is well-known in Europe.
-“I think we really need five or six products in the marketplace before competition will work effectively,” said Baker, an allergist who was formerly the CEO of a biotechnology firm and is familiar with the process of bringing drugs to market.
+“I think we really need five or six products in the marketplace before competition will work effectively,” said Baker.
+He’s an allergist who was formerly the CEO of a biotechnology firm and he’s familiar with the process of bringing drugs to market.